 What to Avoid if You Have Flat Feet

-- Ultra-soft midsoles: feel good short-term but collapse under load.
+- Ultra-soft midsoles: feel good short-term but collapse under load during long standing shifts.

-- Narrow toe boxes: increase forefoot compression and nerve irritation.
+- Narrow toe boxes: increase forefoot compression and restrict natural splay in wide flat feet.

-- Zero structure athletic boots: lack arch posting and heel control.
+- Zero-structure athletic boots: lack arch posting and heel control needed for stability.

-- Non-removable insoles: prevent proper orthotic support upgrades.
+- Non-removable insoles: prevent proper orthotic upgrades when additional support is needed.

 Comparison Table